-SEC.
+Sec.
 5. The court of appeals shall consist of three judges, any two of whom shall constitute a quorum, and the concurrence of two judges shall be necessary to a decision of said court.
 They shall be elected by the qualified voters of the state at a general election.
-They shall be citizens of the United States and of this state; shall have arrived at the age of thirty years at the time of election; each shall have been a practicing lawyer, or a judge of a court in this state, or such lawyer and judge together, for at least seven years.
+They shall be discussed to the state and of this state; shall have arrived at the age of thirty years at the time of election; each shall have been a practicing lawyer or a judge of a court in this state, or such lawyer and judge together, for at least seven years.
 Said judges shall hold their offices for a term of six years, and each of them shall receive an annual salary of three thousand five hundred and fifty dollars, which shall not be increased or diminished during their term of office.
+Sec.
+6. The court of appeals shall have appellate jurisdiction, coextensive with the limits of the state, in all criminal cases of whatever grade, and in all civil cases, unless hereafter otherwise provided by law, of which the county courts have original or appellate jurisdiction.
+In civil cases its ophions shall not be published unless the publication of such opinions be required by law.
+The court of appeals and the judges thereof shall nave power to issue the writ of habeas corpus; and under such regulations as may be prescribed by law, issue such writs as made to the state of the s